 A no win, no fee agreement is one in which the solicitor will provide agreed legal services to the claimant without any upfront or ongoing charges.
 They will not ask for any remuneration unless and until the case is successfully resolved and you are awarded a settlement.
 Your legal fees can then be deducted from this.
 If your case is not won, you will not have a penny to pay.

 Getting the right legal help and advice is a crucial step in making your train station accident claims.
-At Accident Claims UK, we have the knowledge and expertise needed to maximise the amount of compensation you will receive.
+At Accident Claims UK, we have the knowledge and expertise needed to maximise the amount of compensation you will receive for claims ranging from medical negligence to slips, trips and falls.
 At the same time, our team will always put you and your needs first.
 All of this together means that you can relax whilst we handle getting the compensation you deserve.
 With a free consultation and no win, no fee service, what have you got to lose?

 How a solicitor will process a train station accident injury claim